ai4plan/test-aws-dependencies/README.md

 https://www.npmjs.com/package/@aws-amplify/auth says:
 This package contains the AWS Amplify Auth category and is intended for internal use only.
 To integrate Amplify into your app, please use aws-amplify.

 All examples use `aws-amplify/auth` and NOT `@aws-amplify/auth`

-Another weird issue: **aws-amplify/auth and @aws-amplify/atuh don't have the same types !**

 ## aws-amplify/amplify-js -> packages @aws-amplify/ui*